vijayanant/fossick/content/posts/tech-debt.md

 model is that every system uses the same notification system, but our code doesn't follow that model.

-Once I switch to using notification system, I have paid back the premium.
+Once I switch to using the notification system, I paid back the premium.
 No more debt.

 ## Another Example, With Code Please?
-OK, lets take another example with code.
+OK, let us take another example with code.
 We have an `addEvent` method that adds the scheduling event to a collection.

 ```java